Drecs/Financial-Document-Analysis/README.md

 # FINANCIAL DOCUMENT ANALYSIS

-An application that scans text from financial documents and provide an analysis.
+An application that scans text from financial documents and provides an analysis.